 Cut acorn squash in half lengthwise with a thin knife, and scoop out seeds with a spoon.

 Brush the orange flesh with olive oil.
 Place cut acorn squash cut side down on a baking sheet or baking dish.
 I like to line my baking sheet with parchment paper for easy clean up.

 Roast at 350 for about an hour.
 Check at 45 minutes to see if it is tender.

 Meanwhile in a skillet, brown sausage.
 If lots of fat is rendered, drain.

 Add spinach and optional sage, and cook until wilted.

-Test for seasonings, and add salt and pepper if desired.
+Test for seasonings, and add salt and pepper if needed.

 When squashes are tender, remove from oven, salt the squash flesh, and fill with sausage and spinach mixture and top with freshly grated parmesan cheese.
 You can put them under the broiler to melt the cheese or leave them as is.